jcsmileyjr/NFT-Preview/README.md

 ![Final Outcome](./images/final-outcome.PNG)

-This is a solution to the [Artical Preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [NFT Preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents